rramjuttun/react-flappy-bird/README.md

 ## Deployment

 IPFS supports website hosting natively.
 To deploy the app to IPFS, simply run `npm run build` and upload the resulting `build` folder to IPFS using any method (CLI, webUI, etc..).
+If nothing has been changed in the code, the resulting V1 CID should be `bafybeib2iadwfus4qnjeebop4frndpxtmcicd5bpkrfozvjqun2g2augua`.

 Access the app with the folder CID using any IPFS gateway.
-Example: `https://ipfs.io/<CID>`
+Example: `https://ipfs.io/ipfs/bafybeib2iadwfus4qnjeebop4frndpxtmcicd5bpkrfozvjqun2g2augua`

 ## Acknowledgement